All Episodes

 Deadliest catch.

-Oh, you gotta watch that.
+Oh, you got to watch that.

-I want to be, I want to I want to captain one of those ships one day.
+I want to be, I want to, I want to captain one of those ships one day.

 Yeah, you'll be the first mate.

-They'll pull up their crab traps as nothing, and then all of a sudden they'll pull them up and it's full to the brim, and then the next one's full to the brim.
+And then all of a sudden they'll pull them up and it's full to the brim.

 Yeah, you're like, come on, let's go.